-Opening a bubble tea shop is a great way to become a small business owner or expand your current business operations.
-Like the saying goes, “a rising tide lifts all ships”, and bubble tea has been rising for the past two decades and doesn’t show any signs of stopping.
+Opening a Bubble Tea Store is a great way to become a small business owner or expand your current business operations.
+As the saying goes, “a rising tide lifts all ships”, and bubble tea has been rising for the past two decades and doesn’t show any signs of stopping.
 In fact, boba Tea is just catching on in a lot of places in North America and Europe right now so now could be the perfect time to get in.

 Starting a business can be hard, that’s why we have a FREE E-book that you can sign up for in the box below!